-1. Natural Load Growth - A 1.5 % natural load growth is expected for the area fed by Webster Substation.

-The "TFRAT" is a rating, above the nameplate, that assumes no additional loss of life, which is calculated based on its respective load curve.

-- New Large Customers Two large customers are expected to come online within the next five years, significantly increasing substation loading. additional of load within the next year to the 3548 line, fed from Webster Substation.
+- 1. Natural Load Growth A 1.5 % natural load growth is expected for the area fed by Webster Substation.
+This will cause bulk substation transformer, TB54, to reach its TFRAT (transformer rating) within five years.
+The "TFRAT" is a rating, above the nameplate, that assumes no additional loss of life, which is calculated based on its respective load curve. - New Large Customers Two large customers are expected to come online within the next five years, significantly increasing substation loading.
+(Increasing Substation loading) is expected to add an additional (Increasing) of load within the next year to the 3548 line, fed from Webster Substation.
 Also, the Northern Pass Converter Station is expected to add another 1 MW of station service load to the 3548 line by 2019. - 3.
 Geography The existing Webster Substation is located in a desirable location to transform power to the local distribution circuits.